headius/headius.github.io/_posts/2025-04-30-beautiful-charts-with-jruby-and-jfreechart.md

 We didn't have to write a single line of Java code, and we didn't have to call out to any nasty C, Python, or JavaScript libraries.
 The code you see and the libraries we loaded all run in the same JVM process alongside your Ruby code, and can be easily deployed to any system with a JDK.
 It's really that simple!

 JFreeChart is just one charting library out of many in the Java ecosystem, and there's thousands of other useful libraries you can start using with JRuby today.
 Need to generate PDFs or Office documents?
-Try OpenPDF or Apache Poi.
+Try [OpenPDF](https://github.com/LibrePDF/OpenPDF) or [Apache Poi](https://poi.apache.org/).
 Need to integrate with unusual databases?
-JDBC has you covered with a standard API.
+[JDBC](https://docs.oracle.com/en/java/javase/21/docs/api/java.sql/java/sql/package-summary.html) has you covered with a standard API.
 Want to deploy a single binary for your entire application?
-JRuby's Warbler project allows you to bundle everything up as a single jar file.
+JRuby's [Warbler](https://github.com/jruby/warbler) project allows you to bundle everything up as a single jar file.

-Ruby faces many challenges these days, and JRuby can solve many of them using the power of the JVM.
+Ruby faces many challenges these days, and we're solving them one at a time with JRuby and the JVM.
 I hope you will experiment with JRuby yourself and create something beautiful!

 ## [Join the discussion on Reddit!](https://www.reddit.com/r/ruby/comments/1jv91vy/jruby_10_part_1_whats_new/)